Kevan McNicholas

-Kevan McNicholas is a British Paralympic athlete.
+Kevan McNicholas was a British Paralympic athlete.
 In 1984, he won the silver medal in the men's shot put 2 event at the 1984 Summer Paralympics held in Stoke Mandeville, United Kingdom and New York City, United States.

 In 1988, he won the silver medal in the men's shot put 2 event at the 1988 Summer Paralympics held in Seoul, South Korea.

+McNicholas died on 11 November 2014.